Loading [MathJax]/extensions/TeX/newcommand.js

 Veremos que el valor principal ocurre de forma natural cuando nos integramos en semicírculos alrededor de puntos.
 Nos preparamos para esto en la siguiente sección.

-This page titled 10.5: Valor principal de Cauchy is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Jeremy Orloff (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.5: Valor principal de Cauchy is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Jeremy Orloff (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.